 3.6 Step 6 – Specify Limits on Decision Errors.

 The sixth step in the DQO process specifies the decision maker’s limits on decision errors, which are then used to establish performance goals for the survey.
 The nature of this project, and boundary conditions typical for surveys, do not support robust decision error as may be developed for a statistical (rather than judgmental) survey design.
-Statistical-based methods are routinely applied to characterization or final-status efforts and not scoping, which are typically smaller scaled and rely on judgmental (rather that statistical) data.
+Statistical-based methods are routinely applied to characterization or final-status efforts and not site visits and scoping surveys, which are typically smaller scaled and rely on judgmental (rather that statistical) data.
 Additionally, the identification of only one discrete source of Ra-226 would result in future NRC action.
 Therefore, decision errors here are associated with a measurement goal of no more than 10–50 percent of quantifiable ALs.

 The positive identification of Ra-226 through visual inspection or other means is not associated with a quantifiable AL. Thus there is no measurement goal.